xionghuichen/CODAS/README.md

 # CODAS
-The Official Code for Cross-Modal Domain Adaptation for Cost-Efficient Visual Reinforcement Learning
+The Official Code for "Cross-Modal Domain Adaptation for Cost-Efficient Visual Reinforcement Learning"